jlangr/ccode2/continuous-design.md

 # Continuous Design

 Product owners (and others responsible for helping define a software product) determine the set of end goals that a system must accomplish for its users.
 Developers in turn build support for each of these goals in the system, in the form of code and configuration.
-As Jack W. Reeves taught us over three decades ago, this code is the ultimate and definitive representation of "the design."
-(Configuration,which can of course be in the form of code itself, is usually also a critical piece of the design, but let's make it simpler by talking only about code here on out.)
+As Jack W. Reeves taught us over three decades ago, this code (and configuration[^fn-config]) is the ultimate and definitive representation of "the design."
 [REFERENCE here]

+[^fn-config]: Configuration, which can of course be in the form of code itself, is usually also a critical piece of the design, but let's make it simpler by talking only about code here on out.

-The word *design* has two primary meanings:
+The word *design* classically has two primary meanings:

 * The plan for building something.
 * The form and functionality exuded by the current state of that something.

+Continuous Design, also abbreviated as...
+Wait, that abbreviation is already taken.
+Oh well; we'll refer to it as continuous design, and ultimately just "design"&mdash;because this is how we build systems.

+As we were saying: Continuous design means that we are continually planning how to accommodate new features.
+Most of that planning occurs just as we're writing the code that actually provides the new behaviors.
+Adding the new code, or updating the existing code, always changes the design, often only in a very small way.

+Design is not a nebulous phase of development that occurs at the outset of a project.
+It is not solely the activity of drawing high-level sketches about what the system needs to look like.

+Design is a continuous activity.
+Our system's design should command our constant attention, because it changes continuously, by definition.
+Sounds daunting, but in reality it's easier than the alternative of ignoring it.

+## Continuous Change

-Software is made of code, but maybe it's more useful to say that software is made of thousands of small *behaviors*, each implemented in the form of code.
+Software is made of code, but maybe it's more useful to say that software is made of thousands of small *behaviors* (sometimes called *units*), each implemented in the form of code.
 These behaviors interact in a way that supports meeting the end goals of a system's users.

-## Continuous Change

-We can usually decompose end goals into a number of smaller behaviors, and sometimes in numerous ways.
+As developers, our job is to translate end goals into a number of smaller software behaviors.
 Given the goal "present a random list of flashcards for learning Czech nouns," we might implement the following sequence of behaviors:

 * retrieve a random subset of all nouns
 * for each noun: